 Scheduled to be held (date and time to be announced).
-For more details, please reference the Alaska Air Group, Inc. ("the Company-AAG's)" April , 2005 Definitive Proxy statement on page .
+For more details, please reference the Company-AAG's April $$, 2005 Definitive Proxy statement on page

 Note: Please reference in its entirety the Company-AAG's April , 2005 Definitive Proxy Statement (eventually found at www.sec.gov).